 - Tutor Stamp: ‘The Perfect Week’ = 100% attendance with no lates and no behaviour points

 - Best in Lesson: In SMSC and Love of Reading/Accelerated Reader during form time

-- Aspire Card Draw: Vouchers available for students who have completed Aspire Cards
+- Aspire Passport Draw: Vouchers available for students who have completed Aspire Passports

 - End of Term Certificates